sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/Overview.md

 This project enables the Carbon and watsonx teams to focus on core chat behaviors, allowing other teams to enhance their product's unique extensibility.

-### Accessing the Github Repo (IBM Only)

-The repository for this work is located at [https://github.com/carbon-design-system/carbon-ai-chat](https://github.com/carbon-design-system/carbon-ai-chat).
-This repository includes code examples and language string translations in addition to source code and issue boards.

-Follow these steps to request access:

-_Sometimes the first time the SSO session doesn't correctly get updated with the new permissions until you shutdown your browser completely and log back in._

-1. Visit [AccessHub](https://ibm-support.saviyntcloud.com/ECMv6/request/requestHome) and request access to "Carbon Design System internal repository access"
-2. After receiving confirmation of access, onboard your public GitHub account to IBM's Github Enterprise Cloud (GHEC) account at [https://gh-user-map.opensource.dal.dev.cirrus.ibm.com/](https://gh-user-map.opensource.dal.dev.cirrus.ibm.com/)
-3. See [https://github.com/orgs/carbon-design-system/sso](https://github.com/orgs/carbon-design-system/sso) to initiate SSO login to the Github Enterprise Cloud
-4. See [https://github.com/carbon-design-system/carbon-ai-chat](https://github.com/carbon-design-system/carbon-ai-chat) to validate access.

 ### Installing the Carbon AI Chat

 You can install the Carbon AI Chat into your application in multiple ways.